Few products are pushed harder in the heating and air conditioning industry than variable speed furnaces. There are three reasons for this:

-And that’s the key so I’ll say it again.
-Any properly sized furnace installed with proper duct design by a good contractor.
+And that's the key so I'll say it again.
+Any properly sized furnace installed with proper duct design by a good contractor will be quiet.

-The most important aspect of heating and air conditioning is the airflow.
-It’s ALL about airflow.
+The most important aspect of a heating and cooling system is the air flow.
+It's ALL about air flow.

-No matter what style motor, the required amount of air needed for the furnace to operate properly will be the same.
+No matter what style motor, just the right amount of air needed for the furnace to operate properly will be the same.

-As a technical example, if you have a 3 Ton air conditioner your air handler/furnace will need to move 1200 CFM of air.
+As a technical example, if you have a 3 Ton air conditioner your air handler/furnace requires 1200 CFM of air.

 Will You Be More Comfortable?

 Comfort is a funny thing.
 Every person describes it differently.
-This makes it easy to put a marketing spin on it since it’s hard to define.
+The desired temperature in a home varies.
+This makes it easy to put a marketing spin on it since it's hard to define.

-It also makes it hard to prove the manufactures are misleading homeowners with the claim of better comfort.
+It also makes it hard to prove the manufacturers are misleading home owners with the claim of better comfort.

-I’ve installed variable speed furnaces in my own home and for family for testing.
+I've installed variable speed furnaces in my own home and for my family for testing.

 In every case, there was no comfort difference between the new furnace and the standard furnace that was removed.